9/17: I have joined 18F as a Product Manager & Innovation Specialist!

 2009 - 2010 new york, new york

-Alicia began her work in public service with Mayor Bloomberg's NYC Service Civic Corps, where she coordinated the 'Love Your (NYC) Block' Grant portfolio for the Citizens Committee for NYC.
+I began my work in public service with Mayor Bloomberg's NYC Service Civic Corps, where I coordinated a city-wide neighborhood-level beautification portfolio, 'Love Your (NYC) Block' for the Citizens Committee for NYC.

 2015 Stanford d-school bootcamp curriculum